LouissXI/coronabot/README.md

 # CoronaBot

-CoronaBot is a Discord bot writen in Python that change the name of a VC with the case, deaths, recovered of Coronavirus of a country.
+CoronaBot is a Discord bot writen in Python that change the name of a VC with the case, deaths, recovered of Coronavirus of a country and others things about Covid-19 !.

 ## Installation